 FWU Life Austria's counterparty default risk is based on the following counterparties, i.e. the reinsurer (reinsurance of biometric risks, reinsurance regarding the cession of the acquisition cost premiums in order to cover the cash requirements and reinsurance of internal capital guarantee), banks (operational accounts, cover fund accounts, securities accounts), sales partners (recipients of refundable commissions) and affiliated companies (reimbursement of expenses).

 FWU Life Austria diversifies the risk from reinsurance by dividing it among several different reinsurers, in order to limit the concentration risk.
-The selected reinsurers and banks have a high credit rating.
-Collateral concepts were developed for the recipients of commissions, as well as monitoring processes and an efficient claims management system implemented.
-Receivables from affiliated companies in connection with the reinsured guarantee solution are mainly accompanied by hedging measures; the smaller, unsecured portion is subject to the counterparty default risk.
+The selected reinsurers and banks have a high credit rating, which is checked regularly.
+Premium and benefit payments between FWU Life Austria and the reinsurers are also subject to regular controls.
+The actual effectiveness of such controls is regularly evaluated as part of a control assessment.